onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/setting-up-a-validator.md

 If you have set a minimum fee value in your `$HOME/onomy-testnet1/onomy/config/app.toml`, then modify the `--fees` parameter to match that value!

-Here, we need validator phrase which we have saved while creating the validator key:
+Here, we will need validator phrase which we have saved while creating the validator key:
 ```
 cat $HOME/onomy-testnet1/onomy/validator_key.json
 ```

+Now we can use that mnemonic phrase to delegate keys to orchastrator
 ```
 gbt -a onomy init

 gbt -a onomy keys register-orchestrator-address --validator-phrase "the phrase you saved earlier" --fees=0nom